piyushrajyadav/ShlokWani-frontend/README.md

 4. Submit a pull request.

 ## License

-## License
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.

-This project is licensed under the MIT License.
+You may not use this project for commercial purposes without explicit permission from the owner.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
 For queries or support, contact **Piyush Yadav** at piyushyadavrajyadav@gmail.com.